aridoza/foundational-java/intro-design-patterns/README.md

 When you're done, let's recap:
 - Explain it to me like I'm 5: What's a design pattern?
 - How do design patterns compare to the frameworks and structures we use as developers?
+- What are the three categories of design patterns?
+- What questions do you still have?

 ---